Contents

 Museum Boijmans Van Beuningen (Rotterdam)

 MVRDV designed the bowl-shaped building, finished with mirrored glass panels, which features a birch and conifer garden on the roof.
-And inside, the building is divided into storage, restoration rooms, and galleries.
+Inside, the building is divided into storage, restoration rooms, and galleries.
+Access to the Depot costs €20, and it is highly recommended to book a time slot in advance.

-The heart of the interior is the atrium, which runs through the entire room.
+Opened in late 2021, the storage building, located in the city’s Museum Park, now houses 63,000 paintings, photographs, and films, as well as 88,000 prints and drawings.
+The heart of the interior is the atrium, which runs through the entire space.
 And it is as much as 35 meters high!
 The atrium is not only framed with glass but is also complemented by exhibition stands.

 Read our big guide to Rotterdam.